-E Revenue by franchise for the year ended 31 December 2018 has been re-presented to align with the new global franchise structure effective from 1 January 2019.
+- Revenue by franchise for the year ended 31 December 2018 has been re-presented to align with the new global franchise structure effective from 1 January 2019.
 There has been no change in total revenue for the year ended 31 December 2018.
-Other Reconstruction includes \$62 million previously in Other Surgical Businesses; Trauma includes \$476 million previously in Trauma & Extremities; Sports Medicine Joint Repair includes \$17 million and \$3 million previously in Trauma & Extremities and Other Surgical Businesses respectively; and ENT includes \$144 million previously in Other Surgical Businesses.
+Other Reconstruction includes \$62 million previously in Other Surgical Businesses; Trauma includes \$476 million previously in Trauma & Extremities; Sports Medicine Joint Repair includes \$17 million and \$3 million previously in Trauma & Extremities and Other Surgical Businesses respectively; and ENT includes \$144 million previously in Other Surgical Businesses. - 2c.

-2c.
 The following table shows the disaggregation of Group revenue by geographic market and product category.
 The disaggregation of revenue into the two product categories below reflects that in general the products in the Advanced Wound Management franchises are sold to wholesalers and intermediaries, while products in the other franchises are sold directly to hospitals, ambulatory surgery centers and distributors.
-The further disaggregation of revenue by Established Markets and Emerging Markets while in the Established Markets, with the exception of the Advanced Wound Care and Bioactives franchises, products are in general sold direct to hospitals and ambulatory surgery centers.
-The disaggregation by Established Markets and Emerging Markets and Emerging Markets and Emerging Markets and Bioactives franchises, products are in general sold direct to hospitals and ambulatory surgery centers.
+The further disaggregation of revenue by Established Markets and Emerging Markets reflects that in general our products are sold through distributors and intermediaries in the Emerging Markets while in the Established Markets, with the exception of the Advanced Wound Care and Bioactives franchises, products are in general sold direct to hospitals and ambulatory surgery centers.
 The disaggregation by Established Markets and Emerging Markets also reflects their differing economic factors including volatility in growth and outlook.